 An edited version of the following letter appeared in this week's Morley Observer and Advertiser:

 These attacks do not bother me personally, and they facilitate a right to reply in the press that gives me the chance to set the record straight.
-Also, the more attacks that are aimed my way from failed former Labour Party career-politicians such as Robert Finnigan, the more your readers may come to the conclusion that if such reprehensible individuals are so strongly opposed to the British National Party, then clearly we must be doing something right.
+Also, the more attacks that are aimed my way from failed former Labour Party career-politicians such as Robert Finnigan, the more your readers may come to the conclusion that if such reprehensible individuals are so strongly opposed to the us, then clearly we must be doing something right.

 Attacks on me are one thing, but by using this newspaper as a tool to attack, belittle, or attempt to ridicule any members of our local community who write a letter to the paper that he may disagree with, Finnigan really is once again abusing his position as a local councillor – and a very well paid one at that.